griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

 <p style='text-align: justify;'>
   To prevent intolerable fast particles losses and plasma instabilities,
-  \(\delta\) must be limited to a few percent approximatively \( \delta \in [0.5-1]\) ).
-If intolerable, the plasma ripple can be reduced with many different techniques, for example the TF coil shape, stabilization coils can be added, more coils can be used or the coil outboard radius can be increased.
+  \(\delta\) must be limited to a few percent, approximatively \( \delta \in [0.5-1]\) .
+If intolerable, the plasma ripple can be reduced with many different techniques, for example the TF coil shape, stabilisation coils can be added, more coils can be used or the coil outboard radius can be increased.
-  All these design modifications affects the coil system design, for example ripple shape optimization should be done without generating too much bending stress due to un-adapted curvature radius and adding coils must not prevent remote maintenance.
-To keep the design procedure as simple as possible
+  All these design modifications affects the coil system design, for example ripple shape optimisation should be done without generating too much bending stress due to the un-adapted curvature radius, and adding coils must not prevent remote maintenance.
+To keep the design procedure as simple as possible in
-  <em>PROCESS</em>, unacceptable ripple in is reduced by simply the size of the
+  <em>PROCESS</em>, unacceptable ripple is reduced by simply moving the
-  TF coil leg.
+  TF coil leg to a larger radius.
 The outboard ripple is directly obtained reverting the ripple fit to provide
   \(R_\mathrm{outboard\ WP}^\mathrm{mid}\) as a function of the ripple.
-  The minimal \(R_\mathrm{outboard\ WP}^\mathrm{mid}\) is technically obtained by increasing the gap between the vacuum vessel and the coil <em>gapsto</em>.
+  The minimal \(R_\mathrm{outboard\ WP}^\mathrm{mid}\) is technically obtained by increasing the gap between the vacuum vessel and the coil (gapsto).
 </p>

 <p style='text-align: justify;'>
-  The currently implemented plasma ripple evaluation assumes a Princeton D shape and is therefore not valid anymore if very different shapes are considered, with picture frame coils for example, different models should be considered/implemented in <em>PROCESS</em>.
+  The currently implemented plasma ripple evaluation assumes a Princeton-D shape and is therefore not valid anymore if very different shapes are considered, with picture frame coils, for example, different models should be considered/implemented in <em>PROCESS</em>.
 </p>